4 Great Reasons to Use a Contact Form on Your Website

 Exposing your email address can also be a potential security risk.
 If you use that email as a login for your website or anything else, you’ve given malicious individuals half of what they need in order to crack your account.

 Contact forms can also protect your visitor’s submission as it’s being transmitted to you, through the use of SSL security.
 Email, on the other hand, is not encrypted and all information transmitted should be considered insecure.
+Of course, it's possible for forms to be spammed as well, which is why it's important to understand How to Add CAPTCHA to Website Contact Forms.

 3. Collect the Right Information